SoftwareForScience/jiskefet-deploy/README.md

 `$ ssh vm-jiskefet-db`
 - run playbook: `$ ansible-playbook site.yml`

+For more detailed instructions on setting up this project please refer to [these instructions.](https://github.com/misharigot/sfs-ansible/blob/develop/Instruction.md)

 ## Directory Layout
 See [playbooks best practices: content organization](https://docs.ansible.com/ansible/2.5/user_guide/playbooks_best_practices.html#content-organization) for the recommended ansible directory layout, which the layout below is based on.